OpenMDAO/POEMs/POEM_046.md

 - On process 1, default src_indices=[0,1,2,3,4]
 - On process 2, default src_indices=[0,1,2,3,4]

-Since the variable is serial, OpenMDAO assumes the `src_indices` were given relative to the root processor.
-It internally offsets them to enforce local data transfers:
+Internally OpenMDAO offsets the indices to enforce local data transfers:
 - On process 0, effective src_indices=[0,1,2,3,4]
 - On process 1, effective src_indices=[5,6,7,8,9]
 - On process 2, effective src_indices=[10,11,12,13,14]